ta3ag/lbd/docs/BackendTutorial/source/elf.rst

   //  "addu  $gp, $gp, $t9"

 The _gp_disp value is determined by loader.
 So, it's undefined in obj.
-You can find the Relocation Records for offset 0 and 4 of .text section referred to _gp_disp value.
+You can find both the Relocation Records for offset 0 and 4 of .text section referred to _gp_disp value.
-The offset 0 and 4 of .text section are instructions "lui $gp, %hi(_gp_disp)" and "addiu $gp, $gp, %lo(_gp_disp)" which their corresponding obj encode are 0fa00000 and  09aa0000.
+The offset 0 and 4 of .text section are instructions "lui $gp, %hi(_gp_disp)" and "addiu $gp, $gp, %lo(_gp_disp)" which their corresponding obj encode are 0fa00000 and  09aa0000, respectively.
 The obj translate the %hi(_gp_disp) and %lo(_gp_disp) into 0 since when loader load this obj into memory, loader will know the _gp_disp value at run time and will update these two offset relocation records into the correct offset value.